Navigate one of Georgia's corn mazes for some fall family fun!

 Southern Belle Farm

 Looking to have an amazing corn maze experience this year?
 Southern Belle Farm is where the corn maze fun is happening.
 You’ll need a flashlight to get through all of these fun corn maze twists and turns.
 No matter your age, you’ll love the Southern Belle Farm and all it has to offer.

-Head on over to Washington Farms for an unforgettable experience this year.
-This maze is 8.5 acres with 2 miles of paths, so you have plenty of time to get lost and to explore.
+Head over to Washington Farms for an unforgettable experience this year.
+This maze is 6.5 acres with 2 miles of paths, so you have plenty of time to get lost and to explore.
 The best part?
 You start the maze by riding down a 30-foot slide!

 Fall season here begins the last week of September, with a series of special event days available.
-There are also farm activities during the day, with no charge to visit the pumpkin or sunflower patch.
-General admission runs $12.95-$14.95, with kids 2 and younger free.
+There are also farm activities during the day, with no charge to visit the pumpkin patch.

 Head to the mountains for the corn maze and pumpkin patch at Jaemor Farms.
 You can also enjoy hayrides, apple cannons, a slide, and petting zoo.
 Kids will also love the Farm Skee Ball, pumpkin train for tots and duck races.

-Mitcham Farm in Newton County.
-Get lost in Colonel Cob's 7-acre giant corn maze.
+Get lost in Colonel Cob's 7-acre giant corn maze at Mitcham Farm in Newton County.
 We love how they include games and activities as you make your way through.
-There’s even a mini corn maze hidden within the large maze with a scavenger hunt that the littlest guests will love.
+There is even a mini corn maze hidden within the large maze with a scavenger hunt that the littlest guests will love.
 Flashlight nights, bonfires, a pumpkin patch and even helicopter rides more make this unbeatable.

 Fall season here begins at the end of September.
 The fun is only available on weekends except for school groups and private events.